 FDA will test the effect of sunblock on the human body

-Sunscreens of various kinds have been produced for several decades.
-Although these tools help
+Sunscreens of different types have been produced for several decades.
+Although these remedies help

-prevent numerous sunburns andreduce the risk of skin cancer, research, as the chemicals used in sunscreens affect the human body, practically does not exist.
+prevent multiple sunburns andreduce the risk of skin cancer, research into how the chemicals used in sunscreens affect the human body is virtually non-existent.

 In the meantime, most chemicalsused in sunscreens, are listed on the FDA as safe for health, some substances still raise questions from the controlling organization